 This toolkit helps hospitals make care safer for mechanically ventilated patients in intensive care units.

-This is an ongoing project that will generate a toolkit to help surgical units improve safety culture and reduce surgical site infections and other complications.
+This toolkit helps surgical units improve safety culture and reduce surgical site infections and other complications.

 - Toolkit To Improve Safety in Ambulatory Surgery Centers

 This toolkit helps ambulatory surgery centers reduce surgical site infections and other complications.

 - Toolkit To Reduce CAUTI and Other HAIs in Long-Term Care Facilities

 This toolkit helps nursing homes and long-term-care facilities reduce catheter-associated urinary tract infection (CAUTI) and other HAIs.

 - AHRQ Safety Program for Improving Surgical Care and Recovery

 - AHRQ Safety Program for Improving Antibiotic Use